skullfort/bst-demo/README.md

 # bst-demo

-This repo is for hosting the app following the [workflow](https://github.com/skullfort/bike-share-toronto) outlined in the parent repo.
+This repo is for hosting the app built by following the [workflow](https://github.com/skullfort/bike-share-toronto) outlined in the parent repo.